pmahnke/mahnke-cocktails/recipe/lonely_valentine.md

 stars: 0
 base_spirits: "Light Rum, Ruby Port, White Crème de Cacao "
 youtube: "UhRb_xqCXwQ"
+description: "An original cocktail with a bittersweet profile, combining light rum, ruby port, and white crème de cacao."
 excerpt: |
   The Lonely Valentine is a cocktail that evokes a sense of bittersweet nostalgia.
 It's a complex blend of flavors that balances sweetness with bitterness, and warmth with tartness.<br><br>